Miyamura80/plugin-marketplace/external_plugins/sealgate/README.md

 ## How it connects (OAuth 2.1)

-The plugin declares one remote MCP server pointing at `https://mcp.sealgate.ai/mcp`.
+The plugin declares one remote MCP server (`.mcp.json`) pointing at `https://mcp.sealgate.ai/mcp`.
 No credentials are stored in the listing.
-The client discovers the authorization server from the 401 `WWW-Authenticate` challenge, does DCR/CIMD + PKCE, and you approve access on the SealGate consent screen.
+The client discovers the authorization server from the 401 `WWW-Authenticate` challenge, registers via DCR / Client ID Metadata Document, runs the PKCE (S256) authorization-code flow (you approve on the SealGate consent screen), and connects with a bearer token to your own per-user SealGate instance.
 Each installing user authenticates as themselves.

+SealGate also exposes CLI and API interfaces for the same gateway; this plugin uses the MCP interface.